 All overseas clients sending samples back to our Australian office must write the following statement on the front of the envelope: AQIS Permit Number 0001147758 – Canine or Feline DNA Swab Samples Enclosed (Non Pathogenic Samples)

 We offer over 130 single tests for dogs and 30 for cats, these identify recessive risks to diseases associated with nine specific categories – ophthalmologic, neurological, muscoskeletal, immunological, dermologic, urogenital, haemolytic, metabolic and phenotypic.
 Orivet Life Plans also identify risk common to the breed make up, age, weight, sex and lifestyle.

-Friendly service, access to geneticists to discuss results, fact sheets freely available to help educate owners, and an extensive range of tests and affordability.
+We've been offering genetic testing for companion animals for over 15 years.
+We try to friendly service, access to geneticists to discuss results, fact sheets freely available to help educate owners, and an extensive range of tests and affordability.

 Ensure the animal has not had anything to eat - treats or food.
 If so, then wait for 20 minutes, a drink of water will help.

 My pups have been weaning off mum, what and how long should I wait before I carry out a swab collection?

 This should only be an issue if swabbing pups before they are microchipped.
 We recommend you try to separate pups from each other and mum for at least 10 mins if you need to submit a sample before microchipping.